Tourist Places to Visit Near Agra Within 100 kms

 If you are like me and can spend hours admiring old walls, arches and the stories they whisper, then this itinerary is a dream.
 It combines two of my favorite historical gems like Fatehpur Sikri and Sikandra and both are within easy reach from Agra.

-After soaking in Deeg’s regal charm, I drove just 30 minutes to Bharatpur.
+After soaking in Deeg’s regal charm, drive just 30 minutes to Bharatpur.
 Most people know Bharatpur for its bird sanctuary but the town also has heritage treasures like Lohagarh Fort which stood strong against several Mughal and British attacks.
 Exploring its bastions and gates gave me a different perspective on Rajasthan’s resilience.

 This itinerary is all about balance where you get the grace of palace architecture in Deeg and the strength of Rajput defense architecture in Bharatpur.
 It’s not as crowded as other circuits, so if you enjoy taking the less-traveled road (like I do), this combo is pure delight.